-These vegan macaroons are crispy on the outside and soft on the inside.
-Simple 2-ingredient recipe dipped in chocolate for a decadent dessert experience.
+These melt-in-your-mouth vegan coconut macaroons are crispy on the outside and soft on the inside.
+They’re also dipped in chocolate for the most divine dessert ever!

 And I don’t know if you’re even going to believe me when I tell you that there are only 3-ingredients in them.
 Amazing right?